Link to your collections, sales and even external links

 EGF (Epidermal Growth Factor) What is it: EGF is a naturally occurring protein in our bodies, whose main purpose is skin healing and cellular regeneration.
 It stimulates growth of new cells and repairs skin damage.
 Sadly, its production decreases as we age, which factors in how our appearance changes over time.
 The good news?
 Applying it topically via skincare can make a difference.
 Best for: Wrinkles, “crepey” skin, loss of elasticity.
 Suggested products: Klairs’ Midnight Blue Youth Activating Drop and Mediheal’s E.G.T Timetox Ampoule Mask EX.

 Probiotics What is it: Microorganisms naturally occurring in fermented skincare ingredients such as rice, sake and yeast extract.
 These babies nourish your skin’s microbiome, which is critical to your skin’s vitality.
 Skincare powered by probiotics can help even out skin tone, reduce the appearance of fine lines and encourage moisture retention, leading to a fuller and more youthful appearance.
 Best for: The first signs of ageing, mature skin prone to eczema, loss of moisture.
-Suggested products: Missha’s Time Revolution Night Repair Probio Ampoule, Neogen’s Probiotics Youth Repair Emulsion and SVR’s BIOTIC C20 Radiance Cream.
+Suggested products: Missha’s Time Revolution Night Repair Probio Ampoule, Neogen’s Probiotics Youth Repair Emulsion and SVR's BIOTIC Ceramide Firming Balm.

-GABA What is it: Also known as aminobutyric acid (or Botox-in-a-bottle), this amino acid has been shown to replicate the “Botox effect” by relaxing the muscles in the area applied, and even promoting skin barrier repair.
+GABA What is it: Also known as aminobutyric acid, this amino acid relaxes the muscles in the area applied, and even promotes skin barrier repair.
 Best for: Wrinkles, fine lines and skin sensitivity.
 Suggested products: SVR Laboratories’ Fine Line Relaxer Eye Ampoule.

 LED Therapy What is it: LED therapy can penetrate the skin at a cellular level and work their benefits over time.
 In fact, it was originally developed for astronauts to promote tissue healing and collagen production!
 It’s proven to work, but the catch is that it requires consistency and frequency (e.g. 15 minutes, 4-5x per week) for the best results.
 Best for: Sallowness, fine lines and hyperpigmentation Suggested products: ECLAIR’s LED Therapy Mask.